Darian Thompson: Dallas Cowboys

-2018
+2018 season

 On October 9, 2018, Thompson was signed by the Dallas Cowboys off the Cardinals practice squad.
 He was waived on November 17, 2018, but re-signed three days later.
 He appeared in 10 games, playing primarily on special teams and did not record any tackles.

-2019
+2019 season

 On March 7, 2019, Thompson was re-signed to a one-year contract as an unrestricted free agent.
 In week 3 against the Miami Dolphins, he started at free safety in place of an injured Xavier Woods and had 3 tackles.
 In week 11, he started at strong safety in place of an injured Jeff Heath.

 In week 13 and 14, he again replaced an injured Heath.
 Against the Chicago Bears on Thursday Night Football, Thompson recorded a team high 9 tackles, one tackle for loss, 2 special teams tackles and sacked quarterback Mitch Trubisky once in the 31–24 loss.
 He appeared in 15 games with 4 starts, while registering 39 tackles (2 for loss), 1.5 sacks, 3 quarterback pressures, one fumble recovery and 9 special teams tackles (second on the team).

-2020
+2020 season

 On March 17, 2020, Thompson signed a two-year contract extension with the Cowboys.
 With the departure of Jeff Heath, he passed free agent acquisition Ha Ha Clinton-Dix on the depth chart during training camp, and was named the starter at strong safety.
 In week 4, Thompson was replaced after the first drive of the Cleveland Browns, because he failed to defend a 37-yard touchdown trick pass from Jarvis Landry to fellow wide receiver Odell Beckham Jr., opening the door for second-year player Donovan Wilson to take over the full time starting position.

 Thompson would return as the starter at strong safety in place of an injured Wilson in Week 13 against the Baltimore Ravens on Tuesday Night Football, recording his first interception as a Cowboy off a pass thrown by Lamar Jackson during the 34–17 loss.
 He would return to a backup role in the week 15 game against the San Francisco 49ers.

 In week 16 against the Philadelphia Eagles, he started at free safety in place of an injured Xavier Woods.
 Thompson was placed on the reserve/COVID-19 list by the team on January 1, 2021, and activated on February 1, 2021.
 He finished the season with 43 tackles, one interception and one forced fumble.

+2021 season

 On August 31, 2021, Thompson was waived by the Cowboys and re-signed to the practice squad the next day.

+He was elevated to the active roster on multiple times as a COVID-19 replacement.
+He appeared in 5 games, collecting 2 defensive tackles and one special teams tackle.
+He wasn't re-signed after the season.

+Coaching career

+On February 19, 2023, the Dallas Cowboys hired Thompson as their assistant linebackers and quality control coach.